thavlik/doom-gameplay-dataset/README.md

     320x240
 ```

 The hosting costs for this project are negligible, but an inconsiderately written download script could easily change this.
-I kindly ask that you be courteous w.r.t. redundant downloads, and cache locally where appropriate.
+I kindly ask that you be courteous with respect to redundant downloads, and cache locally where appropriate.
 If necessary, I will delist the .mp4 files from the bucket and only make the zip files available.

 **If your goal is to copy the entire bucket for the purpose of hosting a duplicate copy for others to use, by all means download the entire bucket.**